 The roots of Champion, Inc. are traced to 1909 when the M. J. Bacco Construction Company of Iron Mountain, Michigan began building roads in the Upper Midwest of the United States.
 An industrialized and growing nation needed roads and, under the tutelage of Medio J. Bacco, son of Italian immigrant Angelo Bacco, the company flourished.

 As a result of increased need for aggregate to build roads, Bacco formed Champion Gravel Company in partnership with the Spear family of Marquette, Michigan on October 20, 1921.
 This partnership set the stage for mergers, acquisitions, and cooperative partnerships for decades to come.

-Current owner, Bill Verrette, son of Louie, also started in the company young.
-At the age of 13 he began his career with Champion, Inc. Like his father, he attended Michigan Technological University and worked his way through the ranks, being named president on April 5, 1971.
+The current owner, Bill Verrette, son of Louie, also started in the company young.
+At the age of 13, he began his career with Champion, Inc. Like his father, he attended Michigan Technological University and worked his way through the company ranks, being named president on April 5, 1971.
 The ensuing decades saw continued construction around the U.S.: in Florida, Arizona, Arkansas, Mississippi and the Upper Midwest.

-Under the guidance of Owner Bill Verrette and President Jim Ebli, current personnel of GCI perpetuate a culture of continuous improvement; consequently, since the marriage of Champion and Gundlach in 1989, we have expanded our offerings to include a suite of professional industry services including planning, financial sourcing, design, management, and construction of almost any structure imaginable.
+Under the guidance of Owner Bill Verrette and President Jim Ebli, current personnel of GCI perpetuates a culture of continuous improvement; consequently, since the marriage of Champion and Gundlach in 1989, we have expanded our offerings to include a suite of professional industry services including preconstruction, design/build, construction management, general contracting, and maintenance of almost any structure imaginable.